Hanukkah: Special additions to daily prayers

 An addition is made to the "hoda'ah" (thanksgiving) benediction in the Amidah (thrice-daily prayers), called Al HaNissim ("On/about the Miracles").
 This addition refers to the victory achieved over the Syrians by the Hasmonean Mattathias and his sons.

 The same prayer is added to the grace after meals.
 In addition, the Hallel (praise) Psalms are sung during each morning service and the Tachanun penitential prayers are omitted.

 The Torah is read every day in the shacharit morning services in synagogue, on the first day beginning from Numbers 6:22 (according to some customs, Numbers 7:1), and the last day ending with Numbers 8:4.
 Since Hanukkah lasts eight days it includes at least one, and sometimes two, Jewish Sabbaths (Saturdays).
 The weekly Torah portion for the first Sabbath is almost always Miketz, telling of Joseph's dream and his enslavement in Egypt.
 The Haftarah reading for the first Sabbath Hanukkah is Zechariah 2:14 – Zechariah 4:7.
 When there is a second Sabbath on Hanukkah, the Haftarah reading is from 1 Kings 7:40–50.

 The Hanukkah menorah is also kindled daily in the synagogue, at night with the blessings and in the morning without the blessings.

-The menorah is not lit during Shabbat, but rather prior to the beginning of Shabbat as described above and not at all during the day.
+The menorah is not lit on Shabbat, but rather lit before the beginning of Shabbat, as described above, and not at all during the day.

-During the Middle Ages "Megillat Antiochus" was read in the Italian synagogues on Hanukkah just as the Book of Esther is read on Purim.
+During the Middle Ages, "Megillat Antiochus" was read in the Italian synagogues on Hanukkah just as the Book of Esther is read on Purim.
 It still forms part of the liturgy of the Yemenite Jews.